 In today’s SEO landscape, creating superficial articles because the task is unfinished on your to-do doesn’t move the needle.
 In contrast, it’s essential to thoughtfully craft content with your specific target audience in mind.
 But if your target audience has a hard time reading and understanding your content, who is it useful for then?
-Because of that, today we’re taking a look at whether readability affects your SEO.
+Because of that, today, we’re taking a look at the question: “Does readability affect your SEO?”

 Naturally, you want your readers to understand your content and take something away with them.
 You want your content to be useful and have a purpose rather than merely exist on your site.
 And having the right writing style and a specific goal with your content ensures that, among other things, you build rapport with potential customers.

 If you’re writing informational articles, your goal is to leave the user with a level of understanding.
 You want to answer their question.
 Likewise, when creating essential landing pages, you understand their purpose is to establish yourself as the right solution in potential customers’ eyes.
 With that, let’s look at exactly how different levels of readability can influence the decision Google makes on where to rank your website.

 Readability is both a direct factor and an indirect factor for SEO.
 Good readability helps your target audience digest your content, thus influencing their behavior signals, which Google measures.
 Google prefers content with high readability that provides a satisfactory experience to the end-user.

 From B. J. Fogg’s behavior model, we know that two factors determine user behavior – motivation and ability.
 Readability plays a critical role in SEO because both of these factors influence it.
 In the context of readability for SEO, the Fogg behavior model translates to: